int3rlop3r/jot/README.md

 # Jot

 Jot is a tool that helps you take notes in your terminal without leaving files lying around in your project's directory.
 It does this by grouping all your notes (a.k.a. jots) under a "tracked" workspace.
-Your "jots" are stored actually stored in an sqlite db and can be viewed inside directories that they were created in using `jot`'s commands.
+Your "jots" are actually stored in an sqlite db and can be viewed inside directories that they were created in using `jot`'s commands.
 All jots are opened in the default editor (you can change it using `update-alternatives`)

 ### Usage